 Sir Donald Stokes, Chairman of British Leyland seen here opening the Exhibition in 1968.

-A more recent workshop.
+A more recent post-lockdown workshop.
 Members still meet for Workshops and ‘plein air’ Painting Days when permitted under Covid19 rules.